TypiCMS/Places/README.md

 window.initMap = initMap;
 ```

-7. Import the scss file in `/resources/scss/public.scss`:
+8. Add this line to the `/resources/scss/public.scss` file:

 ```scss
 @import 'public/map';
 ```

-8. Run `yarn dev` to compile the assets.
+9. Run `yarn dev` to compile the assets.

+10. Connect to the admin panel, add some places, create a page linked to the module Places and visit this page to see
+    the places on a map.

 This module is part of [TypiCMS](https://github.com/TypiCMS/Base), a multilingual CMS based on
 the [Laravel framework](https://github.com/laravel/framework).